Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Preliminaries

 \subsection{Other Prior Works on Linear Bellman Completeness}

-In this section, we review prior efforts on efficient RL under linear Bellman completeness and discuss various assumptions and limitations underlying these approaches.
+In this section, we review prior efforts on RL under linear Bellman completeness and discuss various assumptions underlying these approaches.

-\textbf{Algorithms under Generative Access.} A generative model takes as input a state-action pair $(s, a)$ and returns a sample $s'\sim \mathsf{T}(\cdot \given s,a)$ and the reward signal.
+\textbf{Efficient Algorithms under Generative Access.} A generative model takes as input a state-action pair $(s, a)$ and returns a sample $s'\sim \mathsf{T}(\cdot \given s,a)$ and the reward signal.
 With such a generative model, Linear Least-Squares Value Iteration (LSVI) can achieve statistical and computational efficiency~\citep{agarwal2019reinforcement}.
-However, generative access is a rather strong assumption, and in contrast, our work aims to operate under the much weaker online access model.
+However, generative access is a big assumption, and our work aims to operate with only online access.

-\textbf{Algorithms under Explorability Assumption.} \citet{zanette2020provably} propose a reward-free algorithm under the assumption that every direction in the parameter space is reachable.
-While the algorithm is computationally efficient, this assumption seems strong.
-When translating it into tabular MDPs, it assumes that any state can be reached with a probability bounded below by some positive constant.
-This does not hold if there are unreachable states or even if the probability of reaching them is exponentially small.
-Additionally, they assume \(\ell_2\)-norm boundedness of parameters, which is unrealistic as discussed in the previous section.
+\textbf{Efficient Algorithms under Explorability Assumption.} \citet{zanette2020provably} propose a reward-free algorithm under the assumption that every direction in the parameter space is reachable.
+This assumption, when translated into tabular MDPs, means that any state can be reached with a probability bounded below by some (large enough) positive constant.
+This does not hold if there are unreachable states or if the probability of reaching them is exponentially small.

 \textbf{Computationally Intractable Algorithms.} \citet{zanette2020learning} present a computationally intractable algorithm that requires solving an intractable optimization problem.
-Furthermore, their approach relies on the unrealistic \(\ell_2\)-norm bound assumption on the parameters.
-In comparison, we only rely on access to a squared loss minimization oracle.
+In our work, we aim to only utilize a tractable squared loss minimization oracle.

 \textbf{Few action MDPs.} \citet{golowich2024linear} propose a computationally efficient algorithm under linear Bellman completeness, inspired by the bonus-based exploration approach in LSVI-UCB \citep{jin2020provably} for Linear MDPs.
 While their algorithm extends to stochastic MDPs, both the sample complexity and running time have exponential dependence on the size of the action space.
-Additionally, they also assume \(\ell_2\)-norm boundedness of the parameters.
-In comparison, our algorithm extends to possibly infinite action spaces but relies on the transition dynamics to be deterministic (though, the initial state could be stochastic).
+In comparison, our algorithm extends to infinite action spaces but relies on the transition dynamics to be deterministic.